 According to the French Ministry of Agriculture, France is the 3rd biggest producer of potatoes in Europe and 10th biggest in the world.
 In 2021, about 9 million tons were harvested from around the major regions of Nord Pas de Calais, Picardie and Champagne-Ardenne.

-Potatoes originated in America and was known as 'papa' by the American Indians.
-Used in 16th Century Europe to feed animals, folk were hesitant to eat them as they grew underground (told in the history museum in Marseille).
+Potatoes originated in America - known as 'papa' by the American Indians.
+Used in 16th Century Europe to feed animals, people were hesitant to eat them as they grow underground, known as 'tubers' (told in the history museum in Marseille).

-They only came to France in 1785, thanks to chemist, Antoine Parmentier who introduced them to King Louis XVI at Versailles for their healthy properties.
-Parmentier had them planted in 1786 first in les Sablons (Neuilly) then in Grenelle, the current Champ de Mars at the Eiffel Tower.
+They only came to France in 1785, thanks to chemist, Antoine Parmentier who introduced the potato to King Louis XVI at Versailles for their healthy properties.
+Parmentier then had them planted in 1786 first in les Sablons (Neuilly) then Grenelle, the current Champ de Mars at the Eiffel Tower.

-As a result, Hachis Parmentier is the name given to the French classic equivalent of cottage pie, in honour of Antoine Parmentier.
+As a result, the French classic potato dish is named after him - Hachis Parmentier is the French equivalent of cottage pie.

 Potatoes are always cooked.
 Most of France's crops are transformed into potato chips (UK: crisps), frites (French fries, UK: chips), dried purée flakes, and potato starch for thickening soups, sauces & patisserie.